vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/0/02_CONTENTS.md

 111 to 114

 ## CHAPTER XI.
 The classification of accessories or angas
-The angas or accessories of prapatti, ünukulya - Sankalpa and prātikulyavarjana, kārpanyant, mahūvis. wāsa, goptritva varanjam; illustrations of the presence of these five angas in well-known acts of saranagati ; the presence of these angas and the angi in Dvaya , the five doubts concerning the efficacy of prapatti and their clarification.
+The angas or accessories of prapatti, ünukulya - Saṅkalpa and prātikulyavarjana, kārpanyant, mahūvis. wāsa, goptritva varanjam; illustrations of the presence of these five angas in well-known acts of saranagati ; the presence of these angas and the angi in Dvaya , the five doubts concerning the efficacy of prapatti and their clarification.

 115 to 126